 However, many businesses tend to focus all their energy on that initial sale and don’t pay enough attention to the complete customer lifecycle.
-This is especially common with companies that focus on leveraging only the out-of-the-box functionality of a Customer Relationship Management platform like Salesforce.
+This is especially common with companies that focus on leveraging only the out-of-the-box functionality of a customer relationship management (CRM) platform like Salesforce.

 Salesforce is now considered the world’s leading CRM solution and is a powerful tool for your sales team as it helps them sign-up new customers, allows them to track leads, manage sales data, customers and accounts, and can even improve customer retention by as much as 27%.

 Proficiency in Salesforce is also becoming increasingly valuable as the demand for Salesforce trained professionals is growing rapidly.